Return to the BUILD

 Take the Ball Joint Cover and place it over the Ball Joint Socket.
 Align the three holes (it will only align one way), and secure into place with three (3) black PM 2×6 mm screws:

 This assembly can be safely stored as it will not be used again until later issues.
-Most of this issue is plastic and rubber, except for the Lower Jaw which is metal.
 There was not a lot to do in this issue, but it contained some pretty important parts.
 All of these joints are going to allow us to pose our endoskeleton once it is completed!

 Issue 5 – Lower Jaw/Teeth, Nose Bridge